w3c/secure-payment-confirmation/security-privacy-questionnaire.md

 requirement to validate the authentication while enabling the merchant to manage the user experience.

-## 2. Is this specification exposing the minimum amount of information necessary to power the feature?
+## 2. Do features in your specification expose the minimum amount of information necessary to enable their intended uses?

 Yes.

-## 3. How does this specification deal with personal information or personally-identifiable information or information derived thereof?
+## 3. How do the features in your specification deal with personal information, personally-identifiable information (PII), or information derived from them?

-This feature does not collect or expose any such information.
+The features does not collect or expose any such information.

 ## 4. How does this specification deal with sensitive information?